ryankurte/webapp/README.md

 ## Usage
 This depends on nodejs to install/build all the things.

+### Development

 1. `make install` to install dependencies
 2. `make build` to run webpack and build the app
 3. `make serve` to start a local server
 4. Open the local server in a web browser (or use `make open`)

+The local server uses webpack-dev-server so will automatically rebuild the app when changes are detected.

+### Deployment

+`make minified` builds minified production files

 ## Directories